Localized Deviations from the CO-PAH Relation in PHANGS-JWST Galaxies: Faint PAH Emission or Elevated CO Emissivity?: Origin of outliers

 Figure~\ref{fig:otherbands} shows the CO flux relative to that expected from other PAH- and dust continuum–dominated bands in NGC\,4303, which is one of the galaxies with the most prominent CO-to-7.7$\mu$m PAH anomalies.
 We estimate CO fluxes from 3.3 and 11.3$\mu$m bands using the coefficients from \citet{chown24} ($I_{\mathrm{CO}}/I_{\mathrm{CO}}^{3.3\mu m}$ and $I_{\mathrm{CO}}/I_{\mathrm{CO}}^{11.3\mu m}$), and from 10 and 21$\mu$m bands using coefficients derived in this work following the same method ($I_{\mathrm{CO}}/I_{\mathrm{CO}}^{10\mu m}$ and $I_{\mathrm{CO}}/I_{\mathrm{CO}}^{21\mu m}$).

-The abnormal regions identified in CO-to-7.7$\mu$m PAH ratio (red) consistently show elevated ratios across all PAH and continuum bands, with the largest excess observed at 3.3$\mu$m and the smallest at 10$\mu$m.
-Other galaxies hosting abnormal regions also show a similar behavior.
+The outlier regions identified in CO-to-7.7$\mu$m PAH ratio (red) consistently show elevated ratios across all PAH and continuum bands, with the largest excess observed at 3.3$\mu$m and the smallest at 10$\mu$m.
+Other galaxies hosting outlier regions also show a similar behavior.
 The significant enhancement across multiple bands indicates that 7.7$\mu$m is not particularly suppressed and the anomaly is more likely due to overluminous CO emission rather than a physical mechanism that suppresses multiple PAH bands and dust continuum emission at the same time.
 It is also interesting to note that $I_{\mathrm{CO}}/I_{\mathrm{CO}}^{\mathrm{7.7\mu m}}$ shows the closest agreement with $I_{\mathrm{CO}}/I_{\mathrm{CO}}^{\mathrm{21\mu m}}$, even though $7.7\mu$m traces mostly PAH emission while $21\mu$m traces mostly dust continuum.
 Further supporting this picture, Appendix~\ref{app:all} shows three–color HST composites (F814W, F438W, F555W; \citealp{lee22}) in which the outlier regions display dust extinction similar to their surroundings (see also \citealt{faustino-viera25}).
-This suggests that abnormal regions exhibit comparable dust content compared to their surroundings, making simultaneous suppression of PAH and dust emission an unlikely explanation for the elevated CO/PAH ratios.
+This suggests that outlier regions exhibit comparable dust content compared to their surroundings, making simultaneous suppression of PAH and dust emission, for example due to shielding, an unlikely explanation for the elevated CO/PAH ratios.